garudlab/Wasney-Briscoe/analysis/postprocessing.md

 python calculate_intersample_changes.py
 ```

-`calculate_intersample_changes.sh` should produce the following files:
+`calculate_intersample_changes.py` should produce the following files:
 - In `~/merged_data/intersample_change/` (created by the pipeline)
   - `species_id.txt.gz`, where *species_id* is the species id for all species passed to the script in `species_snps.txt`.